ruflin/Elastica/CONTRIBUTING.md

 ### PHP Tools
 Elastica uses [phive](https://phar.io/) to manage PHP tools and their installation.
 Those tools are available under the `tools/` directory and are installed when need by a command (see below).

 Some of the installed tools are:
   - `php-cs-fixer.phar`: PHP Coding styles
-  - `phpunit.phar`: PHP unit testing

 ## Commands
 The advantage in using the commands below is that no local tools and libraries have to be installed and it is guaranteed